velvia/links/rust.md

 * [stats_alloc](https://crates.io/crates/stats_alloc) can dump out incremental stats about allocation.
 Or just use `jemalloc-ctl`.
 * [deepsize](https://crates.io/crates/deepsize) - macro to recursively find size of an object
+* [Measuring Memory Usage in Rust](https://rust-analyzer.github.io//blog/2020/12/04/measuring-memory-usage-in-rust.html) - thoughts on working around the fact we don't have a GC to track deep memory usage

 [cargo-asm](https://github.com/gnzlbg/cargo-asm) can dump out assembly or LLVM/IR output from a particular method.
 I have found this useful for really low level perf analysis.
 NOTE: if the method is generic, you need to give a "monomorphised" or filled out method.
 Also, methods declared inline won't show up.
 * What I like to do with asm output: check if rustc has inlined certain methods.
 Also you can clearly see where dynamic dispatch happens and how complicated generated code seems.
 More complicated code usually == slower.